MJKWoolnough/ics/README.md

 type ParamSentBy string
 ```

-SentBy is used to specify the calendar user that is acting on behalf of the
-calendar user specified by the property
+ParamSentBy.

 #### func  NewSentBy

 ```go
 func NewSentBy(v ParamSentBy) *ParamSentBy
 ```
-NewSentBy returns a *ParamSentBy for ease of use with optional values
+NewSentBy returns a *ParamSentBy for ease of use with optional values.

 #### type ParamTimezoneID